shared live+work spaces

 How to get involved

 What kind of people are welcomed?
 We're a community of knowledge and skill oriented professionals.
 If you've something you're learning, working on, or helping others to learn, especially if you're passionate about it, you'll fit in.
-One of our few collective values is diversity, and to achieve that we must be inclusive โ€” providing it doesn't affect our ability to work on our own projects.
+One of our few collective values is diversity, and to achieve that we must be inclusive — providing it doesn't affect our ability to work on our own projects.

 We thus welcome any age or occupation that fits with this, including kids and pets at times.
-But if you're a chainsaw wood sculptor or just had quintuplets that would be problematic. ๐Ÿง We'd always recommend you seek something that might better suit you.
-Nonetheless most properties should have enough spaces for you to setup an easel and paint in quiet or bash out codeโ€”even whilst others partake in an intense karaoke session.
+But if you're a chainsaw wood sculptor or just had quintuplets that would be problematic. 🧐 We'd always recommend you seek something that might better suit you.
+Nonetheless most properties should have enough spaces for you to setup an easel and paint in quiet or bash out code—in some cases even whilst others partake in an intense karaoke session.

 What are the goals for the project?

-To provide affordable co-owned accommodations with workspace, for professionals, especially location independent โ€” supporting diverse members within an ecosystem and network of such spaces, creating rewarding connections between us, both personally and professionally.
+Through ownership, to provide affordable accommodations with workspace, for professionals, especially location independent — supporting diverse members within an ecosystem and network of such spaces, creating rewarding connections between us, both personally and professionally.

 Socially

-Our aim is not that of an intentional community in which everyone has the same intent, but rather for everyone to pursue their lives purposefully with diverse interests and approaches โ€” getting outside the bubble.
+Our aim is not that of an intentional community in which everyone has the same intent organised around something specific, but rather for everyone to pursue their lives purposefully with diverse interests and approaches — getting outside the bubble.
 Wherein more of our intents may align, enabling members to share experiences and collaborate, amplifying our capabilities in new endeavours.
 Intentional groups will form amongst us within and supported by a more diverse diaspora than one finds with more typically singular intentional communities.
 We align closely with the approach of The Collective outlined in this interview, and support the Conscious Coliving Manifesto.

 Financially

 Expanding this concept into a network means any other projects that participate, will permit our use also at (or near) cost, as all co-owners may exchange their time amongst the whole network providing great freedom.
-Each project owner remains independent, setting their own exchange rates, allowing each project to adapt to circumstances, such as to adjust their model and change their capacity allocations of ownership and rentals.
+Each project collective remains independent, setting their own exchange rates, allowing each to adapt to circumstances, such as to adjust their model and change their capacity allocations of ownership and rentals.

 Some properties may be owned by a single co-operative, others may be commercial or independent.
 The Village 3.0 foundational message is strongly aligned.